BioBoost/object-oriented-programming-using-java/08_arrays/readme.md

 > **WARNING** - **Length is not a method**
 >
-> Do note that `length` is actually a data member of an array and not a method.
+> Do note that `length` is actually a data member of an array and not a method, this compared to the `length()` method of a String.
 That is why we do not add parentheses after `length`.
-This is important distinction to make.
+This is an important distinction to make.

 ## Foreach Loop